joeywang4/Flexo/README.md

   bash -c "cd /flexo && ./build.sh"
 ```

-The compiler will be stored inside the `build/` directory when the installation process is complete.
+The compiler will be stored inside the `build/` folder when the installation process is complete.

 ## Compile a weird machine

 ### 1. C/C++ to LLVM IR

-The Flexo compiler takes a LLVM IR file as input, so the first step of compiling a weird machine is to compile a C/C++ program, which implements the weird machine, into LLVM IR.
+The Flexo compiler takes a LLVM IR file as input, so the first step of compiling a weird machine is to compile a C/C++ program implementing the weird machine into LLVM IR.
 The following command uses `clang` (version 17) to compile a C/C++ program into LLVM IR.
 Replace `[INPUT_WM_SOURCE]` with the filename of the input C/C++ program and `[LLVM_IR_FILE]` with the filename of the output LLVM IR.